syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 {% endtabs %}

 >**NOTE**
-If appointments count are lesser than the AppointmentIndicatorCount value in the particular day, then according to number of appointments available, indicator will be displayed in the month cell.Maximum number of appointment indicators drawn in the month cell is 6 in android and ios platforms.
+If appointments count are lesser than the AppointmentIndicatorCount value in the particular day, then according to number of appointments available, indicator will be displayed in the month cell.
+Maximum number of appointment indicators drawn in the month cell is 6 in Android and iOS platforms.

 ![Month appointment indicator in schedule xamarin forms](monthview_images/xamarin.forms-schedule-appointment-indicator.png)

 ## Month Appointment display mode
 You can handle the schedule month view appointment display by using [AppointmentDisplayMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~AppointmentDisplayMode.html) property of `MonthViewSettings`.
-By default `AppointmentDisplayMode` is set as `Indicator`, using the `AppointmentDisplayMode` you can set the month view appointments display as follows.
+By default, `AppointmentDisplayMode` is set as `Indicator`, using the `AppointmentDisplayMode`, you can set the month view appointments display as follows.

-`Indicator` - appointment will be denoted as the circle.
+`Indicator`: Appointment will be denoted as the circle.
-`Appointment`  - appointment subject will be displayed in month cell.
+`Appointment`: Appointment subject will be displayed in month cell.
-`None`  - appointment will not be displayed.
+`None`: Appointment will not be displayed.

 {% tabs %}
 {% highlight xaml %}